Co-op Boat Usage Agreement / Release and Waiver

 Co-op Boats shall only be on the reservoir when the City of Calgary Boat Patrol is operating and on the water.

-- Co-op Boat users shall abide by all City of Calgary Bylaws, including wearing a life jacket at all times on the water and docks.
+- Members shall abide by all City of Calgary Bylaws, including wearing a life jacket at all times on the water and docks.
 Alcohol on Co-op Boats is prohibited.

-This agreement may be amended or edited from time to time and these changes shall become in force for all Co-op Boat users.
+This agreement may be amended or edited from time to time and these changes shall become in force for all members using the Co-op Boats.

 Release and Waiver

-In consideration of the Glenmore Sailing Club allowing me to use its sailing equipment and facilities and participate in its programs, I acknowledge and agree that the sport of sailing is a potentially hazardous activity which may result in physical or emotional injury, or death.
+In consideration of the Glenmore Sailing Club allowing me to use the Club's sailboat(s) and sailing equipment and facilities and/or participate in its programs, I acknowledge and agree that the sport of sailing is a potentially hazardous activity which may result in physical or emotional injury, or death.
 I acknowledge and agree that I should not participate in the sport unless I am medically able, properly trained and competent in the sport of sailing and I hereby represent and warrant to the Glenmore Sailing Club that I am medically able, properly trained and competent, and that I will wear appropriate equipment including a personal flotation device at all times while on the dock or on the water.

 I assume any and all risks and liabilities associated with participating in the sport of sailing and using Club equipment or facilities in connection with such participation, whether racing or not, including, but not limited to, physical or emotional personal injury or death, the effects of inclement weather, failure of equipment, defective equipment, and damage to my personal property or that of others, all such risks being acknowledged and appreciated by me and I agree to indemnify and save harmless the Glenmore Sailing club and all of its officials, employees and volunteers assisting to provide this service (the "Indemnitees") in respect of any and all claims, losses, liabilities, foreseen or unforeseen, arising out of, or in the course of my participation in the sport of sailing or use of club equipment or facilities in connection with such participation other than as a result of the gross negligence of the Indemnitees.